 Margaret Beauchamp – the life of Margaret Beauchamp is a good example of the way that inheritances, widowhood and remarriages by noble ranked women were both commonplace and influential.
 Margaret became an heiress at a reasonably young age, inheriting several Manors upon the death of her brother.
 She married St Oliver St. John, to whom she bore two sons and five daughters, remarkably for the period, all of whom survived beyond infancy.
 Sir Oliver was killed fighting in France in 1437.
 In 1442 Margaret remarried.
 This time, to John Beaufort, 3rd Earl of Somerset.
 This marriage was a high status one, John Beaufort was descended from Edward III and grandson of John of Gaunt.
 Margaret was at the heart of the political circle that became the Court Party.
 She bore one daughter, Margaret Beaufort, to John before his death in France in 1444.
 Margaret spent some years managing her estates and arranging a marriage contract for her youngest and most eligible daughter.
 This contract was to the son of the Duke of Suffolk.
 However, following Suffolk’s murder, the marriage was annulled and at the suggestion of the King and Margaret of Anjou, a new union was agreed for Margaret’s daughter, to Edmund Tudor.
 This tied Margaret to the extended royal family through both her own marriage to John Beaufort, 3rd Earl of Somerset and through her daughter’s marriage to Edmund Tudor.
 Margaret married for a third time, to Lionel, Lord Welles, a wealthy baron in the Midlands.
 She bore him one son, John, who was to go on to marry Cecily Neville.
 All of Margaret’s adult life involved management of estates, inheritances and political decision making, especially in relation to marriage alliances.
 As a result of these marriages, she became the grandmother of Henry Tudor, King Henry VII following the Battle of Bosworth.

-Margaret Beaufort – not to be confused with her mother, above, who was also called Margaret Beaufort for the duration of her marriage to the Duke of Somerset.
+Margaret Beaufort – Not to be confused with her mother, above, who was also called Margaret Beaufort for the duration of her marriage to the Duke of Somerset.
 Margaret was politically important from birth, though suffered a troubled time.
 Her father had failed miserably in the French campaigns and was rumoured to have taken his own life.
 A wardship was granted to the Duke of Suffolk who took it upon himself to marry her to his own son, as a marriage of political gain.
 Henry VI and Margaret of Anjou intervened following Suffolk’s demise and the marriage was annulled.
 There followed a more acceptable marriage, to Edmund Tudor.
 She became pregnant at an early age, even by medieval standards.
 When 6 months pregnant, Edmund died of the Plague.
 Margaret sought the protection of Jasper Tudor and gave birth to her only son, Henry Tudor, whilst in Pembroke.
 Jasper aided her in arranging a third marriage, to Henry Stafford a son of the Duke of Buckingham.
 Her son, Henry was placed in the care of William, Lord Herbert, following the Yorkist victory at Towton.
 Upon the return to the throne of Henry VI, Margaret ignited her support for the Lancastrian cause.
 It meant that following the deaths of Henry VI and Prince Edward, her son was a major claimant to the throne.
 She ushered him to the safety of France in 1471.
 Around the same time, she made arrangements for her fourth marriage.
 This was to Thomas Stanley, a powerful magnate from the north-west.
 She was able to remain close to the court and gain some favour from the Yorkist regime, with her son safely out of harm’s way.
 The death of Edward IV and the ascendancy of Richard III led Margaret to make dangerous political decisions.
 She plotted with the Duke of Buckingham and was complicit in the uprisings against the king in 1484.
 Margaret also opened negotiations with Elizabeth Woodville about an alliance in favour of her son against Richard III.
 The uprising failed but the Stanley’s loyalty to Richard saved her from dire consequences.
 The following year upon the landing of her son in Wales, she was able to communicate with Henry.
 Upon Henry Tudor becoming King of England, Margaret’s position was elevated.
 In the Tudor regime, she had an extraordinary amount of influence and played a major role in the political activity of Henry’s court.
 Click here for a more detailed biography of Margaret Beaufort.

 Jacquetta of Luxemburg born into a noble family with strong ties to several royal families, Jacquetta was married to John of Lancaster, 1st Duke of Bedford in 1433.
 It was a high profile marriage, John was the 3rd son of Henry V and was of huge importance in the minority of Henry VI.
 However this marriage was short-lived, John died in 1435.
 The widowed Jacquetta retained her title of Countess and inherited one-third of the Duke’s lands: making her incredibly wealthy.
 Sir Richard Woodville was commissioned by King Henry VI to bring the widow to England.
 As they travelled, they fell in love and married, without royal approval, in 1437.
 Payment of a fine of £1000 acquired Royal approval.
 Jacquetta was now closely tied to the Royal family and only Margaret of Anjou of the ladies at court outranked her.
 This position gave her a great of influence and led to Richard Woodville being created Baron Rivers.
 The early stages of the Wars of the Roses altered Jacquetta’s influence.
 After Towton, the Yorkists held the throne.
 However, she was to return to the court following the marriage of her daughter, Elizabeth Woodville, to the Yorkist King Edward IV.
 As parents of the Queen Consort Jacquetta and Richard Woodville rose in prominence again.
 Richard became Earl Rivers and was appointed as Lord High Treasurer.
 Jacquetta was able to secure strong marriage unions for her children, cementing powerful unions and increasing the influence of her family.
 Earl Rivers and the couples eldest son, John, were executed by Richard Neville, 16th Earl of Warwick’s men during his revolt against Edward IV.
 Soon after, Jacquetta was accused of witchcraft by Thomas Wake.
 Evidence was presented in the form of a model man and the suggestion that testimony could be given by an eyewitness.
 The allegation was swiftly thrown out by Edward IV’s council upon his return to the throne, though was resumed posthumously by Richard III in 1484 as an attempt to discredit his brother.
 Jacquetta died in 1472.
 She had seen her families fortunes rise and through marriage become part of the Royal Family.